eclipse-edc/Virtual-Connector/docs/administration_api.md

 _For Administration APIs the `admin` role is identified by having the `role=admin` claim in the OAuth2 token._

-### Tenant Manager
+### Provisioning System

-The Tenant Manager role is tasked with creating and managing dataspace participants (tenants).
+The Provisioning System role is tasked with creating and managing dataspace participants (tenants).
 This includes creating an entry in the identity provider's user database, creating participant context entries in the IdentityHub and the ControlPlane as well as creating a Holder entry in the IssuerService.

-Tenant managers may **not** manipulate data owned by a participant, such as assets, policies, or credentials.
+Provisioning Systems may **not** manipulate data owned by a participant, such as assets, policies, or credentials.

 Note that some EDC-V deployments may require additional setup, such as entries in the IssuerService database to feed the attestation source.
-This is highly use-case specific and may even require custom APIs that are not shipped with EDC-V, but those should be used under the Tenant Manager role.
+This is highly use-case specific and may even require custom APIs that are not shipped with EDC-V, but those should be used under the Provisioning System role.
 For more information about that, please refer to the [documentation of the credential issuance process](https://github.com/eclipse-edc/IdentityHub/blob/main/docs/developer/architecture/issuer/issuance/issuance.process.md).

-_For Administration APIs the Tenant Manager role is identified by having the `role=tenant-mgr` claim in the OAuth2 token.
-In addition, the tenant manager role requires write access in the identity provider to create new clients._
+_For Administration APIs the Provisioning System role is identified by having the `role=provisioner` claim in the OAuth2 token.
+In addition, the provisioning system role requires write access in the identity provider to create new clients._

 ### Participant